 After a baby has been born, the parents enjoy naming.

-charcters.
-Of course, they can also use hiragana and katakana
+Of course, hiragana and katakana characters are also OK.

-They select the best characters for the baby from over 2,000 characters.
+The parents can select the characters for the baby from over 3,000 characters.

-For girl, they select the characters with meanings with as "bright", "sunny", "beautiful", "lovely", and some flowers' names.
+For girl, they select the characters with meanings such as "bright", "sunny", "beautiful", "lovely", and some flower names.

-After that, they give the reading to the combination of the characters.
+Then, they give the reading as the name to the combination of the characters.

-And traditional name for women has "ko", "mi", "yo", etc. at the end of the name.
+And traditional name for women has "ko" (meaning honorific title for a woman in the ancient times) at the end of the name.

 But these are old-fashioned, so recent young parents don't like so much.